Cardinal-Cryptography/ink-wrapper/README.md

 ### Example

-Look at `test-project` in the project's repo for a fuller example.
-Note that `test-project` is missing the actual wrappers, which are normally generated when testing.
+Look at `tests` in the project's repo for a fuller example.
+Note that `tests/drink` is missing the actual wrappers, which are normally generated when testing.
 The easiest way to regenerate them is by running `make all-dockerized` (requires docker) - see [Development](#development) for more on that.